Get all the latest data for Ethiopia

 Which neighborhoods in Ethiopia perform best on Airbnb in 2026?

-As of early 2026, the neighborhoods in Ethiopia that perform best on Airbnb are Old Airport/Bole Medhanealem in Bole Sub-City, Kazanchis near Meskel Square in Kirkos Sub-City, and select blocks in Piassa within Arada Sub-City, where occupancy can reach 45% to 60% with nightly rates of 50 to 80 US dollars for international-standard units.
+As of early 2026, the Addis Ababa neighborhoods that perform best on Airbnb are Old Airport/Bole Medhanealem/Atlas in Bole Sub-City, Kazanchis near Meskel Square in Kirkos Sub-City, and select well-managed blocks in Piassa within Arada Sub-City, where occupancy rates for top listings reach 50 to 60% and average nightly rates range from 5,000 to 9,000 ETB (roughly $50 to $80).

 By the way, we also have a blog article detailing whether owning an Airbnb rental is profitable in Ethiopia.